OnboardingETHCR/Testing-Onboarding/modulo3-1.md

 ✅ Solidity is strict with types and visibility, which improves security and reduces ambiguity — but it also requires the developer to be very clear about their intent.

+> ℹ️ *We’ll explore a more complete contract structure in the next section.*
 ---

 ## 🚀 Your First Smart Contract